Tundoor/CDV01_Career_Goals_Reflection_CS20240188_WFO2407_C_Thandolwethu-Mbokazi_CDV01/README.md

       - healthcare
       - businesss

+    - List the industries or roles you have researched.
+    - Note any particular areas that piqued your interest.

+    - List the industries or roles you have researched.
+    - Note any particular areas that piqued your interest.
 2. **Alignment with Personal Profile**:

     *Reflect on how these industries/roles align with your skills, interests, and values: